65536william/docspring-documentation/docs/guides/integrations/aws-s3.md

 # AWS S3 Integration

-Set up this integration to copy generated PDFs into an S3 bucket in your own AWS account.
+Follow this guide to build an integration that will copy generated PDFs into your own AWS S3 account.

-This integration applies to all templates, submissions, and combined submissions in your account.
-(In the future we will add more fine-grained rules for integrations.)
+All templates, submissions, and combined submissions in your account will be copied over.
+(In the future we will add more fine-grained rules.)

-You can configure what type of submissions will be uploaded to your S3 bucket:
+You can choose which type of submissions will be uploaded to your S3 bucket:

 - Only Live _(default)_
 - Only Test
 - Both Live and Test

-You can also configure different path templates for live and test submissions.
+You can also configure different paths for live and test submissions.

 ## Create an S3 Bucket